C10orf35: Properties and structure

 This protein includes a highly conserved region between amino acids 1 and 19 discovered by MSA.
 DUF 4605 is located between amino acids 62 and 92.

 The secondary structure of the c10orf35 protein was predicted to consist of a β-sheet between amino acids 3 and 5, an α-helix between 61 and 72, and a transmembrane α-helix between 92 and 112.

 The serine in position 62 can be phosphorylated to form a phosphoserine group.

 Homology

 Paralogs

 The protein of interest has a similar, paralogous domain found in c4orf32, which is conserved in mammals, birds, very few reptiles, and one amphibian.

 Orthologs

 The protein coded for by c10orf35 has many orthologs found mainly in mammals, reptiles, few amphibians, one fish, and one invertebrate.
 Based on a multiple sequence alignment between representative orthologs, DUF 4605 and a second, highly conserved region were confirmed.

 Clinical significance

 Expression

-The c10orf35 protein has expression over the 75th percentile in the brain, spinal chord, and male reproductive organs.
+The c10orf35 protein has expression over the 75th percentile in the brain, spinal cord, and male reproductive organs.
 Within the male reproductive system, the RNA is found within the testis and prostate, while the protein is expressed in the epididymis.
 In the brain, the RNA is found in the cerebral cortex, while the protein is expressed ubiquitously throughout the brain.